FACTBOX-Not so Merry Christmas looms for coronavirus-hit Europe

 THE NETHERLANDS

-The government extended on Dec.
+Netherlands is expected to impose tougher coronavirus restrictions before Christmas with schools and shops to be closed for a month, according to Dutch Media.
+Previously, the government extended on Dec.
 8 the limit of three adult visitors per household by one month until Jan.
 15. Restaurants and bars will remain closed.
-Prime Minister Mark Rutte said he didn't exclude announcing further measures before Christmas.

-Restaurants, museums, cinemas and other cultural institutions will close in 38 of 98 municipalities, including Copenhagen, from Dec.9 until Jan.
-3, with students in upper primary school, high schools and universities being sent home.

-Health Minister Jens Spahn said on Dec.
-8 that Germany might tighten its restrictions to curb the spread of the pandemic before Christmas.
-The federal government extended its lockdown measures until Jan.
-10 in November, but eased rules over the Christmas holidays.
-Up to 10 people will be allowed to gather, not counting children.

 ITALY